 Getting to Bagno Vignoni: Like most spas in Tuscany, driving is the easiest way to get there.
 By public transportation you can take a train to Buonconvento Station which is 22 km away.
 There is bus service from there.

 Bagni San Filippo

 The hotel connected to the hot springs is Hotel Terme San Filippo & Spa.
-Check prices.

 We still talk about our room (my husband and I, not the waiter and I), which was flooded with light, had an ornate chandelier, hints of gilt and a glam red marble bathroom.

 Petriolo Spa Resort sits just off the highway.
 This could be off-putting except once you’re in the hotel you don’t notice it, at least we didn’t.
-We were too busy facing the other way enjoying the view of the Tuscan scenery; lounging in the to-die-for outdoor pools, so full of calcium powder that you can scoop it up by the handful.
+We were too busy facing the other way enjoying the view of the Tuscan scenery; lounging in the to-die-for outdoor pools at the hotel, which are so full of calcium powder that you can scoop it up by the handful.

 Where is Terme di Petriolo?
 Petriolo thermal springs are near the town of Monticiano, 30-minutes south of Siena on the road between Siena and Grosseto.

 Tuscany Hot Springs Wrap Up